yetanotherco/aligned_layer/docs/guides/1_SDK.md

 #### Arguments

 - `batcher_addr` - The address of the batcher to which the proof will be submitted.
 - `verification_data` - A verification data array.
 - `wallet` - The wallet used to sign the proof.

+#### Returns

+- `Result<Option<Vec<AlignedVerificationData>>>, SubmitError>` - An aligned verification data array or an error.

+#### Errors

+- `MissingParameter` if the verification data vector is empty.
+- `SerdeError` if there is an error serializing the verification data.
+- `ConnectionError` if there is an error sending the message to the websocket.

+### submit_and_wait

+Submits a proof to the batcher to be verified, waits for the verification on ethereum and returns an aligned verification data struct.

+#### Arguments

+- `batcher_addr` - The address of the batcher to which the proof will be submitted.
+- `eth_rpc_url` - The URL of the Ethereum RPC node.
+- `chain` - The chain on which the verification will be done.
+- `verification_data` - The verification data for the proof.
+- `wallet` - The wallet used to sign the proof.

+#### Returns

+- `Result<Option<AlignedVerificationData>>, SubmitError>` - An aligned verification data or an error.

+### submit_multiple_and_wait

+Submits mulitple proofs to the batcher to be verified, waits for the verification on Ethereum and returns an aligned verification data array.

+#### Arguments

+- `batcher_addr` - The address of the batcher to which the proof will be submitted.
+- `eth_rpc_url` - The URL of the Ethereum RPC node.
+- `chain` - The chain on which the verification will be done.
+- `verification_data` - A verification data array.
+- `wallet` - The wallet used to sign the proof.